 The Group assesses at each balance sheet date whether there is objective evidence that a financial asset or group of financial assets is impaired.
 In the case of equity securities classified as available for sale, a significant (50%) or prolonged decline (at least 1 year) in the fair value of the security below its cost is considered as an indicator that the securities are impaired.
-If any such evidence exists for available-for-sale financial assets, the cumulative loss - measured as the difference between the acquisition cost and the current fair value, less any impairment loss on that financial asset previously recognized in profit or loss-is recognized in the consolidated statement of income.
-Impairment losses recognized in the consolidated statement of income.
-Impairment losses recognized in the security recovers its value prior to disposal.
+If any such evidence exists for available-for-sale financial assets, the cumulative loss - measured as the difference between the acquisition cost and the current fair value, less any impairment loss on that financial asset previously recognized in profit or loss-is removed from equity and recognized in the consolidated statement of income.
+Impairment losses recognized in the consolidated statement of income on equity securities are not reversed through the income statement if the security recovers its value prior to disposal.
 Impairment testing of trade receivables is described in note 2.17.